 Fancy a meatless meal?
 Check out my post on cheap and easy vegan recipes.

-Frugal and cheap ground beef recipes we love
+quick, Easy and cheap ground beef recipes we love to make

-I love my food, no getting away from it, and these easy cheap beef dinners continue my love of good food.
+I love my food, no getting away from it, and these easy cheap meals with ground beef continue my love of good food.
 They are all simple, many of them quick and they make delicious meals without turning me into a stove slave for hours on end.

-Choose your favorite cheap ground beef recipes and cook them time and again – enjoy!
+Choose your favorite budget ground beef recipes and cook them time and again – enjoy!